Soviet Union during the Iran–Iraq War: Competition with other countries

-France provided Iraq with extensive support, becoming its second largest military backer second only to the Soviets, and its supplies were usually higher-technology equipment than the Soviets.
+France provided Iraq with extensive support, becoming its second-largest military backer, second only to the Soviets, and its supplies were usually higher-technology equipment than the Soviets'.
 The competition between France and the Soviet Union as an arms supplier was a continuing issue for Iraq.
 Iraq approached the French in late 1980 with requests to buy Crotale and Roland surface-to-air missile systems (SAMs) to augment their depleted Soviet SAM arsenal.

 Soviet training

-Movement away from Soviet doctrine was also seen in land warfare, where the Iraqis also learned to place greater emphasis on training and preparation for complex combined arms operations.
-This was seen in the training provided to new recruits and the use of large-scale battle rehearsals.
+Movement away from Soviet doctrine was also seen in land warfare, where the Iraqis learned to place greater emphasis on training and preparation for complex combined-arms operations.
+This was seen in the training provided to recruits and the use of large-scale battle rehearsals.

 Intelligence support

-Iraq improvised an AWACS using a British Thompson CSF Tiger radar on a Soviet Il-76 airframe, a combination called the Baghdad 1.
+Iraq improvised an AWACS using a British Thompson- CSF Tiger radar on a Soviet Il-76 airframe, a combination called the Baghdad 1.

 Cordesman cites Jane's Defence Weekly as reporting that the Soviet Union had to reschedule its satellite coverage during the more intense periods of tension between Iran and the West.
-There have been numerous reports that Iraq received intelligence from third party countries, especially satellite imagery from the U.S. The Jane's article suggests that the Soviets also might have provided imagery.
+There have been numerous reports that Iraq received intelligence from third- party countries, especially satellite imagery from the U.S. Jane's article suggests that the Soviets also might have provided imagery.

 Air warfare

 The Iraqis and the Soviets had different priorities for waging air warfare, shown by how each assigned their best pilots to different aircraft types.
 This conflicted with Saddam Hussein's strict control of the Iraqi military, but over the course of the war some flexibility did emerge.
-The Iraqis considered ground attack to be the most important and put their best pilots into their French Mirage F-1s rather than Soviet air-superiority fighters and interceptors such as the MiG-25 and MiG-29.
+The Iraqis considered ground attack the most important role and put their best pilots into their French Mirage F-1s rather than Soviet air-superiority fighters and interceptors such as the MiG-25 and MiG-29.